Joshua-Ludolf/CSCI-4406-Computer-Networks/README.md

 # CSCI-4406 Computer Networks

 ## Overview
 This repository contains lab assignments, reports, and supplemental materials for the CSCI-4406 Computer Networks course.
-Each lab directory holds one or more PDF documents (report/instructions/results) produced for that assignment.
-An extra lab (`Lab 11 - Extra`) may contain enrichment or bonus work beyond the core curriculum.
+Each lab directory holds one or more PDF documents (report/instructions/results).
+As the course evolves, additional artifacts (packet captures, scripts, configs) may be added.

 ## Repository Structure
 ```